Effective Date: 27 July 2023

 - Access to information relevant to the management of your respiratory health held on third-party mobile apps.

-The Hailie® solution requires enabled Bluetooth® wireless technology to function.
-As Bluetooth® can be used to derive your location, if you are an Android user, please note that Android requires you to give coarse location permissions in order to use Bluetooth® wireless technology.
-This means that Wi-Fi or mobile cell data (or both) can be used to determine your device’s location with an accuracy approximately equivalent to a city block.
+The Hailie® solution requires enabled Bluetooth® wireless technology to upload Hailie sensor data.
+As Bluetooth® can be used to derive your location, if you are a mobile device user, please note that your mobile device data provider may require you to give location permissions in order to use Bluetooth® wireless technology.
+Without your permission, Hailie App will not be able to collect data from your Hailie Sensor.
+We do not collect your location data.

 If the Services are provided to you via a third party